On-line predictive linear regression: Conformal prediction

-for all $\epsilon$, all $n\in N$ and $P$-almost all $\mathbf{x}_1,y_1,\ldots,\mathbf{x}_{n-1},y_{n-1},\mathbf{x}_n$, under any probability distribution $P\in\PPP$. \begin{theorem} Let $N$ be a set of positive integers.
-Suppose the ATTS statistics $S_n$ are boundedly complete for $n\in N$.
-If a confidence predictor $\Gamma$ is invariant and weakly valid for $n\in N$, then there is a conformal predictor that is at least as accurate as $\Gamma$ for $n\in N$. \end{theorem} \ifnotWP This theorem is also proved in the appendix. \fi \ifWP This theorem is also proved in Appendix~A. \fi In some form it was known already in the late 1970s to Kei Takeuchi.
+Recall that a statistic $S$ taking values in a measurable space $\Sigma$ is said to be \emph{boundedly complete} (with respect to the statistical model $\PPP$) if, for any bounded measurable function $f:\Sigma\to\bbbr$, the following condition is satisfied: the expected value $\Expect_P(f(S))$ of $f(S)$ is zero under all $P\in\PPP$ only if $f(S)=0$ $P$-almost surely for all $P\in\PPP$. \begin{theorem} Let $\NNN$ be a set of positive integers.
+Suppose the ATTS statistics $S_n$ are boundedly complete for $n\in\NNN$.
+If a confidence predictor $\Gamma$ is invariant and weakly valid for $n\in\NNN$, then there is a conformal predictor that is at least as accurate as $\Gamma$ for $n\in\NNN$. \end{theorem} This theorem is also proved in Appendix~A. An important step towards its proof was made by Takeuchi (\cite{\Takeuchi}, p.~31).